jkitchin/pycse/_sources/intro.md

 ![img](pycse.png)

+pycse is a few different things.
+First, it is short for *Python computations in science and engineering*.
+I have written a book on the topic and many blog posts that are described below.
+It is *also* a Python library that augments numpy and scipy for scientific programming.
+This functionality is described in some of the book and blog content, and in the documentation linked below.
+The content here has been in the making for over a decade now.
+Some of it shows its age, but I hope you still find it useful!

 There are three main areas of content here:

 1. [The pycse book](./book/intro.md) - these are notes from a course in mathematical modeling I teach at CMU.